-Bella Thorne Debuts Her Return To Red Hair On Instagramm
+Bella Thorne Debuts Her Return To Red Hair On Instagram

 In the first snap, Bella leaned close to the camera, with her red tresses tumbling down in an effortless, tousled style.
 Several strands fell in front of her face as she gazed at the camera.

-Bella had on a printed yellow top with a loose-fitting silhouette and matching bold pants, and had a silver necklace around her neck for a touch of sparkle.
+Bella had on a printed yellow top with a loose-fitting silhouette and matching bold pants.
+She wore a silver necklace around her neck for a touch of sparkle.
 Her nails were painted a deep navy blue, but her face appeared to be free of makeup.
 Her plump lips were slightly parted as she gazed at the camera in the stunning shot.

-In the second snap, Bella sat back a bit and showed her followers a bit more of her ensemble.
+In the second snap, Bella sat back a bit and showed her followers more of her ensemble.
 She layered on her jewelry for a major style statement, adding a watch to each wrist as well as some bracelets and several rings.
-Her hair was across half of her face and she peeked through the curtain as she brushed some of her tresses away from her face with her hand.
+Her hair was across half her face, and she peeked through the curtain as she brushed some of her tresses away from her face with her hand.

 In the third and final snap in the series, Bella gazed off into the distance, allowing the camera to capture her in profile.
 The sun shone down on her new red hair and the natural light brought out all the different tones of the luscious hue.

 Bella’s followers absolutely loved the update, and the post racked up over 580,500 like within six hours.
-It also received 2,324 comments within the same time span from her fans, who raced to the comments section to share their thoughts on her new look.
+It also received 2,324 comments within the same time span from fans, who raced to the comments section to share their thoughts on her new look.

 “I love red on youuuu,” one fan commented.